servirtium/README/starting-a-new-implementation.md

 [See PlaybackClimateApiTests.java](https://github.com/servirtium/demo-java-climate-data-tck/blob/master/src/test/java/com/paulhammant/climatedata/PlaybackClimateApiTests.java) and the mocks that it uses for playback [in here](https://github.com/servirtium/demo-java-climate-data-tck/tree/master/src/test/mocks).
 In the Java version PlaybackClimateApiTests is a subclass of ClimateApiTests, but you may want to achieve the same thing in a different way.
 This creates your fledgeling Servirtium.

-To be clear, the same tests have the ability to pass in "direct" (no Servirtium) and "playback" modes of operation
+To be clear, the same tests have the ability to pass in "direct" (no Servirtium) and "playback" modes of operation.

+Also of note that Servirtium's playback server is a deliberate man-in-the-middle - meaning that the climate-lib needs to invoke services on http://localhost:61417/climateweb/rest/v1/ instead of http://climatedataapi.worldbank.org/climateweb/rest/v1/

 ## 3. Adding "record" mode